ardikamarcel/Arduino/README.md

 4. Upload the code to the Arduino board.

-## Usage
-To run a specific project, ensure the correct components are connected according to the schematic, then upload the corresponding code from the Arduino IDE.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+**Note:** Copying, forking, and cloning this repository are strictly forbidden and not allowed and no contributions needed.

 ## License

-This project is licensed under the MIT License - see the (LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact Marcello Ardika Raharja at (ardikamarcel@gmail.com).
+For any inquiries, please contact:

+- **Maintainer Name:** [Marcello Ardika Raharja]
+- **Email:** [ardikamarcel@gmail.com]

+Thank you for visiting the Python Project repository!